nathanryder/4GUsageMonitor/README.md

 # 4GUsageMonitor
 This is a website for tracking daily and monthly usage on my router, as well as allowing for alerts based on the usage and for the logging of faults.
+Created using the API found here for Huawei routers: https://github.com/ishan-marikar/dialog-router-api

 ## Screenshots
 Main landing page: